mabelvj/data-analyst-nanodegree/P5-intro-to-machine-learning/README.md

 ##3.
 Parameters Tuning

 Parameter tuning is the process of adjusting the parameters of an algorithm to improve its performanc when predicting for new data.
 Parameters are important to design an algorithm that allows to predict as accurately as posible where being able to generalize as much as posible.
 There is a subtle line in which we must decide how much we want to predict accurately or we want to generalize.
-In the extreme, an algorithm with high scores when predicting may have a good performance with new data (overfitting) and vice versa, parameters with a stable performance for new data may be not good at learning from the available data.
+In the extreme, an algorithm with high scores when predicting may have a good performance with new data (overfitting) and vice versa, parameters with a stable performance for new data may be not good at learning from the available data (underfitting).

+Had we decided to select the parameters using the score obtained on the training data we could be incurring in overfitting and hence, not being able to generalize well, and the performance with unknown data would be poor.

 In order to evaluate the performance of an algorithm a metric must be chosen.